 Table 7-23 shows the average monthly rents for apartments and homes in San Joaquin County based on internet rental listings from Zillow in August 2023.
 Average monthly rents for a studio, two-bedroom apartment, and a three-bedroom house are lower than the HUD fair-market rent (FMR) figures for 2022.
 The average one-bedroom rental at \$1,752 per month would likely not be affordable (depending on utility costs) to a two-person, low-income household that can afford \$1,402 monthly rent and utilities.
 The lowest rent price for a one-bedroom unit is \$1,426 and the highest rent price for this unit type is \$2,125.
 Even the lowest rental price is out of the price range of a two-person low-income household.
-The average two-bedroom rental at \$2,238 per month is possibly affordable for a four-person median-income household can afford the lowest range of monthly rent costs for all unit types listed in Table 7-23.
+The average two-bedroom rental at \$2,238 per month is possibly affordable for a four-person median-income household (depending on the utility costs) that can afford \$2,507 monthly rent and utilities.
+A four-person median-income household can afford the lowest range of monthly rent costs for all unit types listed in Table 7-23.
 However, a four-person median-income household can only afford to pay the highest rent price for a one-bedroom unit.
 However, an extremely low-income household may not be able to afford a unit (i.e., one- or two-bedroom apartment) considering that the average monthly rents are higher than the maximum monthly gross rent they can afford to pay (see Table 7-24).
 It should be noted that there were no studio apartments surveyed.

 TABLE 7-23 AVERAGE MONTHLY RENTS SAN JOAQUIN COUNTY 2023

 Unit Type Lowest Rent Prices Highest Rent Prices Median Rent

 1-bedroom \$1,426 \$2,125 \$1,752

-2-bedroom \$1,900 \$2,575 \$2,238
+2-bedroom 2-bedroom \$1,900 \$2,575 \$2,23

 3-bedroom \$1,650 \$2,750 \$2,363

 4-bedroom \$2,350 \$2,450 \$2,400